bubanjan/hotel-manager/HotelManager/HotelManagerAPI/Documentation/Comments.md

 I like to divide projects into small, trackable tasks, in addition to using a GitHub repository for version control.

+When I think about the next version of this API, it might be a good idea to add a Booking entity.
+It would contain data such as check-in and check-out dates, price, room number.
+The relationship between Guest and Booking would be one-to-many, meaning a single guest could have multiple bookings.

 To log in use roles:

 admin: